1. Begin at the Prairie Tillers Mural (Caryl Yasko, 1980) at the Center Street

 This building also houses the Crossman Gallery.

-41. From the garden, take the path east to the Chopp and Salisbury Arboretums.
+50. Return east and take the path to the Chopp and Salisbury Arboretums.

 Salisbury (1885-1911).